-Budgeted cost: £84,834
+Budgeted cost: £178, 124

 Activity Evidence that supports this approach (see 'Further Information' for more detail here) Challenge number(s) addressed Attendance Team It is widely known that students' attendance can have a direct impact on their progress.
-An Attendance Team is needed to track and monitor the attendance of our PP students and ensure that targeted interventions are put in place where needed to support families accordingly.
-2 Outdoor learning provision EEF research demonstrates the importance of building resilience and 8 Careers and ambitions visits and trips confidence in PP learners and outdoor learning / enrichment / resourcing is a 5 and 6 5 and 6 Well-being team enhanced There is evidence to suggest that CBT can have a high impact on risk behav- 7 Financial support and resourcing for uniform / ICT / learning resources / English PP bundles iours and behavioural difficulties: Cognitive Behavioural Therapy - Youth Endowment Fund EIF's report on adolescent mental health found good evidence that CBT interventions support young people's social and emotional skills and can reduce symptoms of anxiety and depression: 7

-Adolescent mental health: A systematic review on the effectiveness of school-based interventions Early Intervention Foundation (eif.org.uk) --- --
+An Attendance team is needed to track and monitor the attendance of our PP students and ensure that targeted interventions are put in place where needed to support families accordingly.
+2 Outdoor learning provision EEF research demonstrates the importance of building resilience and 8 Careers and ambitions visits and trips confidence in PP learners and outdoor learning / enrichment / resourcing is a proven way to embed this.
+5 and 6 Well-being team enhanced There is evidence to suggest that CBT can have a high impact on risk 7 Financial support and resourcing for uniform / behaviours and behavioural difficul- ties: 7 ICT / learning resources / English PP bundles / sustenance / breakfast Cognitive Behavioural Therapy - Youth Endowment Fund club EIF's report on adolescent mental health found good evidence that CBT interventions support young people's social and emotional skills and can reduce symptoms of anxiety and depression: Adolescent mental health: A systematic review on the effectiveness of school-based interventions Early Intervention Foundation (eif.org.uk) Behaviour Support Lead 1, 2, 7

-Total budgeted cost: £348,285
+Total budgeted cost: £392, 739